By Christy McWilliams

 For those who are just getting started or those looking to rejuvenate a stagnant mid-level program, adopting a “three and three approach” — answering three fundamental questions and focusing on three critical areas can help you create a meaningful, personalized mid-level program that can yield strong increases in both donor engagement and value.

-The first three questions are focused on goals and approach to your organization create a set of guiding principles on which to launch a strong program.
+The first three questions are focused on goals and approach to help your organization create a set of guiding principles on which to launch a strong program.

 - Is your organization committed to making it work?
 Launching any new program requires a commitment.
 But a true mid-level program is not a tactical adjustment — it’s a strategic initiative that requires time in market to drive results.
 Many programs fail because there is no commitment to letting the effort take hold or time to evolve it from early learnings.
 It can be tempting to expect immediate results, but aligning first around the goals and KPIs you are seeking and allowing time for your program to gain traction against them will provide a stronger long-term payoff.